vietai/mTet/README.md

 ### Using the code
 This code is build on top of [vietai/dab](https://github.com/vietai/dab):

-To generate `tfrecords` from raw text files:
+To prepare for training, generate `tfrecords` from raw text files:

 <prev>